What is an IT project manager?

 Technical expertise

-Understanding the intricacies of the IT landscape is key.
+Understanding the intricacies of the IT world is a requirement for PMs.
 A solid grasp of the relevant technology and software is essential for those aiming to thrive in this role.
 Know how to utilize project management tools, keep up-to-date with the latest technologies, and understand complex IT concepts.

 Leadership qualities

-Invariably, the role involves supervision and guidance.
+At its core, the job involves supervision and guidance.
 You will be tasked with leading a team of IT professionals.
 Strong leadership aptitudes such as providing motivation, fostering teamwork, yielding authority wisely, and resolving conflicts are vital for success.

 Superb organizational skills